nefarius/BthPS3/README.md

 ## Support & Documentation

-Everything you need to know is documented [on the project page](https://vigem.org/projects/BthPS3/), read carefully before considering filing a bug.
+Everything you need to know is documented [on the project page](https://vigem.org/projects/BthPS3/), read carefully before considering filing an issue.

 <details>